Q: How Can We Create a Homework and Study Plan That Works for an ADHD Brain?

 Personalized Homework Help Solutions

-To help you determine which type of homework help is most likely to get the best results, download this free “Personal Homework Profile.”
+To help you determine which type of homework help is most likely to get the best results, download this “Personal Homework Profile.”

 The Homework Profile takes the whole student into account.
 It is a series of questions that help to uncover students’ homework preferences and personalities — from space and pace to energy and noise — so they can tap into THEIR best practices for getting schoolwork done.